by Claudia Ward, L.Ac

 for a Healthy Menstrual Cycle:

-during menstruation or swim in cold water.
-Cold causes stagnation
+before and during menstruation or swim in cold water.
+Cold

-in the body and will exacerbate any menstrual problems.
-The
+causes stagnation in the body and will exacerbate any menstrual

-diet before and during the cycle should be light, foods should
+problems.
+The diet before and during the cycle should be light,

-be nourishing, warm, for example, lightly steamed vegetables,
+foods should be nourishing, warm, for example, lightly steamed

-well-cooked grains, lots of leafy greens and green herbs such
+vegetables, well-cooked grains, lots of leafy greens and green

-as basil, cilantro, or parsley.
-Spices such as fennel, coriander,
+herbs such as basil, cilantro, or parsley.
+Spices such as

-turmeric, cardamom and saffron are wonderful to enhance digestion
+fennel, coriander, turmeric, cardamom and saffron are wonderful

-and alleviate PMS symptoms.
-Many women have food cravings
+to enhance digestion and alleviate PMS symptoms.
+Many women

 Good sources of complex carbohydrates include